Actindo-AG/Documentation/DatabaseAndReporting/Integration/01_ManageQueries.md

 2. Enter a name in the *Name* field.

-3. If desired, click the *Category* drop-down list and select a category.
+3. If desired, click the *Category* drop-down list and select teh applicable category.
+All available query categories are displayed in the list.
-    > [Info] The query categories must be previously created, see [Create a query category](01_ManageQueries.md#create-a-query-category).
+    > [Info] The query category can be assigned when creating the query or afterwards.
+To create a query category, see [Create a query category](01_ManageQueries.md#create-a-query-category).

 4. Enter the MySQL query.

-5. If desired, enter a single or several IP addresses or an IP range (subnet) to limit access to data in case of public download in the *IP whitelist (only public download)* field.
+5. If desired, enter one or several IP addresses or an IP range (subnet mask) in the *IP whitelist (only public download)* field to restrict access to those IP addresses entered in case of public download.
-    > [Info] When entering more than one IP address, each IP address must be entered on separate lines.
-For an IP range configuration, see ...
+    > [Info] When entering more than one IP address, each IP address must be entered on a separate line.

 [comment]: <> (ETL use enabled vorest ignorieren, laut JS)

-6. Select the *API and download enabled* checkbox to enable access via API and download.
+6. Select the *API and download enabled* checkbox to allow logged in users with the appropriate rights to execute the query and export the extracted data.
+    > [Info] The user rights must be granted for every single query, see [Manage the user rights](./05_ManageUserRights.md).

+[comment]: <> (Evtl.
+Link updaten, wenn relevanter Unterkapitel definiert wird)

-7. Select the *Public download enabled* checkbox to enable access via public download.
+7. Select the *Public download enabled* checkbox to allow any user, also non-logged in users, with the appropriate link to execute the query and export the extracted data in a browser.
+    > [Info] To be able to execute the query in the browser, the corresponding download link and UUID (Universally Unique Identifier) must be known.

-8. Select the *Write access enabled* checkbox to enable write access...
+8. Select the *Write access enabled* checkbox to allow write operations when executing the query.
+Otherwise, the query is not executed and an error message is displayed.

-[comment]: <> (Mehr info)

-9. If desired, click the [TRY QUERY (READ ONLY)] button to execute the query.
+9. If desired, click the [TRY QUERY (READ ONLY)] button to test the query.
-  The query result is displayed in a table.
+  The query results are displayed in table format at the bottom of the workspace.

 10. Click the [SAVE] button.
   The query has been saved.
 The *Create MySQL query* is closed.